Cat Can’t Walk After Gabapentin – Know the Signs and What to Do

 Since studies have not demonstrated that gabapentin is as helpful for treating acute pain in cats as certain other drugs, such as buprenorphine, it is less frequently used for painful conditions that develop suddenly or after surgery.

-What Are The Side Effects of Gabapentin in Cats?
+What Are The Side Effects Of Gabapentin In Cats?

 Cat Can't Walk After Gabapentin - Know the Signs and What to Do